Eric Boccio, MD

 Maura Jo Brennan, MD

-Maura Brennan came to Baystate Medical Center as an intern in 1989 and has been there since.
+Maura Brennan came to Baystate Medical Center as an intern in 1989 and has been here since.
 She received a B.A. from Barnard College, graduated from Yale University School of Medicine, did her residency in internal medicine at Baystate, and trained in geriatric medicine at Mount Sinai in New York.
 Dr. Brennan is certified in internal medicine, geriatric medicine and hospice and palliative care.
-She is also a certified hospice medical director and a fellow of the American College of Physicians, the American Geriatrics Society, and the American Academy of Hospice and Palliative Medicine.
+She is a fellow of the American College of Physicians, the American Geriatrics Society, and the American Academy of Hospice and Palliative Medicine.
 She served 8 years as the Baystate Hospice Medical Director, is a clinician educator with a particular interest in the training of residents and fellows, and serves as the Program Director for the Geriatric Medicine Fellowship.

 She has published in the fields of geriatrics and palliative medicine and frequently speaks at national meetings, particularly the American Geriatrics Society.
 She has served in many national leadership roles including as President of the National Association for Geriatrics Education.
 She also currently is a member of the Massachusetts Governor’s Council for Research and Treatment of Alzheimer’s Disease.
 Her clinical work in recent years has focused on geriatrics consultation in the hospital.
 She has received multiple scholarships and awards.
 These include: The Leonard Tow Humanism in Medicine Award, Teacher of the Year Award from the Baystate internal medicine residents, Baystate’s “Excellence in Teaching’ Award and a the Jahnigen Award for a senior clinician educator from the American Geriatrics Society.